Motueka: Port

-Port Motueka, 3 km south-east of Motueka, on a tidal lagoon of some 2500 acres, provides sheltered berthage for coastal vessels and is the Gateway to the Abel Tasman National Park.
+Port Motueka, 3 km south-east of Motueka, on a tidal lagoon of 764 ha, provides sheltered berthage for coastal vessels.

 Airport

 The Motueka Aerodrome is 3 km west of the town centre and serves as a base for the Motueka Aero Club and the Nelson Aviation College.
 In 1984, Motueka Air started scheduled passenger flights from Motueka to Wellington, New Zealand using a Piper Aztec aircraft.
 Within a couple of years the Motueka Air network had grown to include Nelson, Wellington and Palmerston North using additional Piper Chieftains.
 In 1988, Motueka Air was renamed Air Nelson and relocated to Nelson Airport.

 Culture and arts

 Marae

 Te Āwhina Marae is located in Motueka.
 It is a marae (meeting ground) for Ngāti Rārua, and Te Atiawa o Te Waka-a-Māui, and includes the Turangāpeke wharenui (meeting house).

 Festivals

 Motueka hosts the Kaiteriteri Carnival and Motueka Festival of Lights.

 Sport

 Mountain biking

 Motueka sits on the Tasman's Great Taste Trail which is a mountain bike trail connecting the towns of Nelson, Wakefield, Richmond, Motueka and Kaiteriteri.